-The promotion of sustainable consumption and production patterns are a persisting issue for European Union (EU) countries.
-This is the reason why an extensive range of policies on sustainable consumption and production including energy and resource-efficient economy, circular economy, waste prevention and recycling have been proposed at the EU level and to a great extent have already been adopted at the national level.
-In Greece, in specific cases like that of the single-use plastics, the relevant legal framework was enacted well before official deadlines.
-Nevertheless, the poor waste management and weak circular economy remain systemic issues.
-Greece brings to landfill a significant part of its municipal waste, versus a much smaller EU average, but aims at improving reuse and recycling, in line with circular economy principles.
-The country is required to accelerate its pace and carry out significant investments and reforms in order to meet its post-2020 targets.
-Concerning circularity of the economy, the circular material use rate remains also below the EU average and the newly adopted action plan should be implemented immediately and consistently.
-Finally, the promotion of a more sustainable lifestyle of citizens requires to reorient communication and education efforts towards enhancement of smarter consumption focusing on increasing awareness of the environmental effects of the production and consumption choices.
+The promotion of sustainable consumption and production patterns is a common issue for European Union (EU) countries.
+This is the reason why an extensive range of policies on sustainable consumption and production, including energy and resource-efficient economy, circular economy, waste prevention and recycling, have been proposed at the EU level and to a great extent have already been adopted at the national level.
+In Greece, in specific cases like that of the single-use plastics, the relevant legal framework was enacted well before the EU directive transposition deadlines.
+Nevertheless, systemic issues remain, mainly linked to waste management practices and circular economy.
+Greece brings to landfill a significant part of its municipal waste but aims at improving reuse and recycling, in line with the circular economy principles.
+The country is currently accelerating its pace and carrying out significant investments and reforms in order to meet its post-2020 targets.
+Concerning the relatively low circularity of the economy a newly adopted action plan aspires to accelerate its development.
+Finally, the promotion of a more sustainable lifestyle requires a reorientation of communication and education towards enhancement of smarter consumption, focusing on increasing awareness on the environmental effects of production and consumption choices.